-Now, because of this current Chinese pandemic that has so many people anxious about what lies ahead, I have seen several folks post things about a supposed prophecy that Wilkerson shared in 1986.
+Now, because of the China virus and all the draconian measures the globalists have inflicted, many people are very anxious about what lies ahead.
+In light of that, I have seen several folks post things about a supposed prophecy that Wilkerson shared in 1986.

 He said, “I see a plague coming on the world, and the bars, churches and government will shut down.
 The plague will hit New York City and shake it like it has never been shaken.
 The plague is going to force prayerless believers into radical prayer and into their Bibles, and repentance will be the cry from the man of God in the pulpit.
 And out of it will come a third Great Awakening that will sweep America and the world.”